 At our opium addiction treatment center, we specialize in helping teens and young adults with more severe dependency problems.
 Some of the treatment modalities we utilize at Zelus Recovery include:

-- Dual diagnosis treatment for program participants with co-occurring psychiatric conditions
+- Dual diagnosis treatment program for participants with co-occurring psychiatric conditions

 - Behavioral therapies that help with the development of healthy coping skills